 Our curriculum is balanced and broad.
 It consists of activities designed and encouraged in the school to develop the intellectual, personal, social and physical activities in the children.

+We follow the Cornerstones Curriculum which you can read more about in this section.
 The curriculum is planned by our staff team.
 The National Curriculum provides a necessary framework and ensures continuity throughout the child’s school life.

 Our teaching is child-centred in that our pupils are central to all our planning.
 We have high expectations of our children and the skills they will need to develop to be life long learners.
 We start with what is familiar and, using practical activities wherever possible, extend this knowledge.
 We plan learning to interest and excite our children whilst promoting pupil independence so that they want to learn and enjoy their new skills.
 Success is a firm foundation for future learning and we show due appreciation of their successes.